“Moving money forward“ Money Forward

 Members

-The committee for the Fiscal Year ended November 2023 is comprised of the following three members who were selected by resolution of the Board of Directors.
+The committee for the Fiscal Year ending November 2025 is comprised of the following three members who were selected by resolution of the Board of Directors.

-Main Topics of Discussion for the Fiscal Year Ended November 2023
+Main Topics of Discussion for the Fiscal Year Ening November 2024

-Policy on the composition of the Board of Directors, policy on appointment and dismissal of Directors, nomination of candidates for Directors, policy on the determination of compensation, etc. for Directors (composition and level of compensation for Directors), amount of compensation, etc. for individual Directors, and limit on the total amount of compensation for Directors and Audit & Supervisory Board Member
+Policy on the composition of the Board of Directors, policy on appointment and dismissal of Directors, nomination of candidates for Directors, policy on the determination of compensation, etc. for Directors (composition and level of compensation for Directors), amount of compensation, etc. for individual Directors, and limit on the total amount of compensation for Directors and Corporate Auditor.

-The Company has established the Council of External Officers consisting of all External Directors and External Corporate Auditors in order to improve the monitoring of executive departments and to contribute to the Company’s sustainable growth and medium- to long-term corporate value enhancement by having External Officers (External Directors and External Corporate Auditors), who play a role in corporate governance, work together and exchange opinions on a regular basis.
-The meeting of the Council of External Officers is held once every three months as a principle to discuss and exchange opinions on matters including significant managerial issues, corporate governance, and risks regarding management and business performance and action plans for such risks.
-The content of discussions at the council meeting is shared by its chair Masaaki Tanaka with the Company’s Representative Director, President, and CEO, Yosuke Tsuji, and recommendations are made to the executive departments, as necessary.
+The Company has established the Council of External Directors and Auditors consisting of all External Directors and External Corporate Auditors in order to improve the monitoring of executive departments and to contribute to the Company’s sustainable growth and medium- to long-term corporate value enhancement by having External Officers (External Directors and External Corporate Auditors), who play a role in corporate governance, work together and exchange opinions on a regular basis.
+The meeting of the Council of External Directors and Auditors is held once every three months as a principle to discuss and exchange opinions on matters including significant managerial issues, corporate governance, and risks regarding management and business performance and action plans for such risks.
+The content of discussions at the council meeting is shared by its chair Masaaki Tanaka with the Company’s Representative Director, President, and Group CEO, Yosuke Tsuji, and recommendations are made to the executive departments, as necessary.

-Main Topics of Discussion for the Fiscal Year Ended November 2023
+Main Topics of Discussion for the Fiscal Year Ending November 2024

 Medium- to long-term methods to approach management discussions, portfolios for business, governance (organizational planning), human resources compensation system, and decisions aimed at enhancing corporate value